bgeta/BetelihemGetachew_MADA-project/README.md

 Lastly Run teh statistical analysis code. you can find it under code/analysis_code/statistical_anlaysis.R PLEASE AVOID RUNNING ALL CODES AT ONCE.
 INSTEAD RUN BY CHUNK TO AVOID ANY ERRORS.
 WHEN TRYING TO RUN ALL CODES AT ONCE IT LOOKS LIKE IT DOESNT RUN AS SMOOTHLY.

+Statistical Analysis
+A 5 fold binary logistic Regression is performed

 Dataset
 you can find the raw dataset under data/raw_data/Botswana.sav